What Is A Digital Ecosystem For A Small Business? | SOD

 I’ve witnessed several success stories where partnerships significantly enhanced a business’s digital ecosystem.

-For instance, a local retail store I worked with partnered with an e-commerce platform to broaden its online presence
+For instance, a local retail store I worked with partnered with an e-commerce platform to broaden its online presence.

 This partnership not only increased its sales but also improved its inventory management through integrated digital tools provided by the platform.